hortonworks/dstream/dstream-dev-template/README.md

-### DStream-Template - Template project for developing DStream Applications
+### Template project for developing DStream Applications
 ==========

 The primary focus of this project is to allow developer to quickly setup a [_**DStream**_](https://github.com/hortonworks/dstream) development environment to work on both stand-alone and Apache NiFi integrated _DStream_ applications.

 After cloning, your project will have all the required dependencies and build plug-ins to get started.
+You may then rename the project.

 #### Build
 This project uses [Gradle](http://gradle.org/) for build and dependency management.
 To get the list of available build tasks simply execute ```./gradlew clean tasks```.